 MATH 3550 Mathematics for the Physical Sciences

-Continuation of Math 233 emphasizing topics of interest in the physical sciences.
+Continuation of MATH 2130 emphasizing topics of interest in the physical sciences.
 Topics in multivariable and vector calculus (div, grad, curl); line, surface integrals and connections to electromagnetism; Fourier series and integrals; boundary value problems (diffusion and wave equations); additional topics if time permits.
-Students may not receive credit toward a math major or minor for both Math 308 and Math 318.
-Prerequisite: Math 233 and 217, or permission of instructor.
+Students may not receive credit toward a math major or minor for both MATH 3180 and MATH 3550.

 Credit 3 units.
 A&S IQ: NSM Art: NSM BU: SCI